chinamike65/hugo-tuolesi/content/book3/book3en.md

 For example, Buddha Shakyamuni once foretold:
 **"In the snowy regions of Tibet, there will be a person named Lobsang Drakpa who will solemnize my incarnation Buddha image as the image of Sambhogakaya."**

 Later, as predicted by the Buddha, on the first day of the first lunar month in 1409, Lama Tsongkhapa personally presented a five-buddha crown made of pure gold to the Sakyamuni Buddha statue in the Jokhang Temple in Lhasa at the prayer meeting.
-There are many precious pearl gemstones on it, and the craftsmanship is exquisite and very strict.
+There are many precious pearl gemstones on it, and the craftsmanship is exquisite and impeccable.

 14